-A long time ago in an empire far far away… stood a city called Scarbantia.
-This city – part of the giant Roman Empire – was the ancestor of today’s Sopron.
-Walls and foundations from the Roman Empire are still common in the city and they blend together with the Medieval, Renaissance and Baroque structures.
+A long time ago in an empire far far away… well, actually in the Roman Empire, stood a city called Scarbantia.
+This city was the ancestor of today’s Sopron.
+Walls and foundations from the Roman Empire are still common in the city today, and they nicely blend together with the Medieval, Renaissance and Baroque structures.

-Actually, it’s worth walking along the ruins of the ancient city wall as we discovered the loveliest tiny streets and cafes near them.
-Not that it’s a hard task.
-Sopron’s city center is full of narrow, lovely streets: Új Street, Kolostor Street, Templom Street – just to mention a few. Új Street means New Street in English and in fact it’s one of the oldest streets of Sopron.
+It’s worth walking along the ruins of the ancient city wall, we found the loveliest tiny streets and cafes this way.
+Not that finding lovely places is a hard task there.
+Sopron’s city center is full of pretty, cobblestone streets: Új Street, Kolostor Street, Templom Street, just to mention a few. Új Street means New Street in English, and in fact it’s one of the oldest streets of Sopron.

 If there’s only one building you visit in Sopron that should be the old Firewatch Tower.
-It became the symbol of Sopron and it also offers the best panorama of the city center.
+It became the symbol of Sopron, and it offers the best panorama of the city center.
 Try to count the church towers from above, it’s fun.
-The Firewatch Tower is located on Fő tér (Main Square) that is worth a visit anyway.
-Sit out somewhere with an ice-cream and let this charming place steal your heart.
+The Firewatch Tower is located on Fő tér (Main Square) that’s worth a visit, anyway.
+Sit out somewhere with an ice-cream and let it steal your heart.
 Orsolya Square and Petőfi Square are the other two highlights of the center.

-I have a fun game for you to explore the most beautiful buildings in Sopron.
-Here’s the list of our favorites – churches, fountains, palaces.
-The task is simple: find all of them and while you are doing so you will see all the nicest parts of Sopron.
+Here’s a fun game for you to explore the most beautiful buildings in Sopron.
+I have a list about our favorites: churches, fountains, palaces.
+The task is simple: find all of them, and while you’re doing so you will see all the nicest parts of Sopron.
 Deal?
 So here it is: